DeepakShinde13/git-hooks/README.md

-# commit hoook usage guidelines
+# commit hook usage guidelines

 #### what is it?
 - Generally we follow 'feature/\<feature-name>' branching style to name our branches.